ZJY226/fm-rvs/README.md

 ### Inference (Testing)

-To use the provided pre-trained checkpoint, download it from the Google Drive link, place it in the `checkpoints/` directory, update the `MODEL_PATH` in `test.py`, and run:
+Once you have finished training the full Two-Stage model on your target dataset, update the `MODEL_PATH` in `test.py` to point to your newly saved Stage 2 checkpoint (e.g., `models/best_stage2_model.pth`), and run:

 ```bash
 python test.py